optimizely/labs/labs/contentsquare-integration-web/README.md

 We recommend to run an A/A experiment to validate that you are able to see data coming through in ContentSquare.

-If everything works properly, you should see in ContentSquare a Dynamic Variable called `AB_OP_` followed by the campaign Id and experiment Id.
+If everything works properly, you should see in ContentSquare a Dynamic Variable called `AB_OP_` followed by the experiment name or id.
-Example: `AB_OP_18180652355_18182752153` where 18180652355 is the campaign Id and 18182752153 the experiment Id.
+Example: `AB_OP_(18180652355)` where 18180652355 is the experimentId.
 The value of this ContentSquare dynamic variable will be the variation Ids of this experiment.

 ### Integration Code